 - Describe the epidemiology of HIV in transgender populations

-- Describe multi-level factors that impact on the HIV prevention and treatment continua for transgender people
+- Discuss multi-level factors that impact on the HIV prevention and treatment continua

 Note: The IAS–USA acknowledges the importance of delivering the same high-quality education and resources to our audiences despite the challenging times we are experiencing due to the COVID-19 pandemic.
 In response, the implementation of a nominal fee to process the claim of CME and CE credits for webinars has been postponed.

 This advanced webinar is designed for clinical decision makers who are actively involved in HIV care and research.

 This activity is also relevant for registered nurses, PharmDs, and other health professionals.

 Individual registration is required, even if you are viewing as a group, in order to receive CME credit or a certificate of participation.

 Registration closes on Monday, August 17, 2020, 4:00 PM (PT).